Avalon Entertainment

-Avalon Television Limited is a British production/distribution and brand management company that produces comedic and dramatic television shows and manages talent in the entertainment industry.
-They also have offices based in New York and Beverly Hills.
+Avalon Entertainment Limited is a British entertainment production and talent management group that consists of the companies: Avalon Television, Avalon Management, Avalon Distribution, Avalon Promotions, Flame Television, Liberty Bell Productions, Tinderbox Television, Topical Television, Calamity Films, ARG Talent, and The Agency.
+Headquartered in London they also have offices based in New York and Beverly Hills.

+Avalon Television is an independent television production company.
+Avalon Management is a talent agency in the entertainment industry.
+Avalon Distribution is responsible for international sales of programmes and formats.
+Avalon Promotions manages artists bookings, live tours, theatre productions and other promotions.

+History

+Avalon was founded in 1989 by Richard Allen-Turner and Jon Thoday.

-Avalon Television entered the acquisition spree on 11 August 2005 when they acquired factual production outfit behind the conversational series Grumpy Old Men Liberty Bell Productions, marking Avalon Television's entry into the factual entertainment genre.
+In August 2005, Avalon acquired the factual production outfit behind the conversational series Grumpy Old Men Liberty Bell Productions, marking Avalon's entry into the factual entertainment genre.

-On 27 August 2009, Avalon Television acquired factual entertainment and daytime programming specialist production company Flame Television alongside its management and international sales divisions, further expanding Avalon's factual entertainment activities.
+On 27 August 2009, Avalon acquired factual entertainment and daytime programming specialist production company Flame Television alongside its management and international sales divisions, further expanding Avalon's factual entertainment activities.

-On 7 December 2012, Avalon Television's division Avalon Management acquired London celebrity talent agency Artists Rights Group from All3Media, effectively ARG became a subsidiary of Avalon Management whilst the talent agency continued to act independently within Avalon Management.
+On 7 December 2012, Avalon Management acquired London celebrity talent agency Artists Rights Group from All3Media, effectively ARG became a subsidiary of Avalon Management whilst the talent agency continued to act independently within Avalon Management.

-In October 2020, Avalon Television brought a majority stake in British agency specialist The Agency after collaborating with them for 25 years as Avalon created a global representation business with The Agency continued operating under the leadership of its partners.
+In October 2020, Avalon bought a majority stake in British agency specialist The Agency after collaborating with them for 25 years as Avalon created a global representation business with The Agency continuing under the leadership of its partners.

+In December 2025, Avalon acquired a stake in London-based independent film and television production studio Calamity Films with its founder David Livingstone continuing to control the acquired studio.